brouhaha/life-cell-contest/README.md

 As time permits, I'll add some of the other entries here.

+I started working on a design after I announced the challenge.
+Obviously I didn't enter the challenge myself, but after I validated my design in a simulator, on June 17th at 1738 MDT I tweeted the ssh256sum of the [schematic PDF](reference/brouhaha.pdf).

 ## Honorable mentions

 * @babbageboole proposed the idea of an analog design, right before I updated the rules to disallow it